Nutrition Courses – Common Questions

 Selected Beck Health & Nutrition courses offer online video tutorials.
 These can be viewed and played back at your leisure and are included as an additional learning resource for those but are not compulsory.

-Do I have to complete an exam?
+Do I need to complete an exam?

 Depending on the course of study you undertake, you will be assessed via a range of methods including written exam, written project or online quizzes.
 You are also welcome to contact us for assistance if you require assistance with any of your exam questions.
-Anybody not wishing to complete an exam paper is welcome to undertake the course of study.
+Anybody not wishing to complete an exam paper is still welcome to undertake the course of study.
 There are no additional fees for course exams.

 Will I be a nutritionist when I complete this course?